The Resources to Launch and to Lead

 Assistant Professor Abhishek Nagaraj's research includes crowdsourcing and open innovation, entrepreneurship strategy, and the impacts of big data on business innovation.
 He teaches Entrepreneurial Strategy.

 Rob Chandra is the president and CEO of Avid Park Capital, a hedge fund based in Palo Alto.
 He was previously a managing partner at Bessemer Venture Partners and has been ranked #28 in the Forbes annual ranking of top 100 VCs.
 He teaches Entrepreneurship.

-Rhonda Shrader, MBA 96, executive director of the Berkeley Haas Entrepreneurship Program has founded or been an early stage team member of startups in retail, behavioral health, nonprofit and big data.
-She served as a mentor for UCSF’s Idea to IPO course and has lead winning teams for the Health Tech Forum Codeathon and the San Francisco MedHack 2.0 Hackathon.
+Rhonda Shrader, MBA 96, executive director of the Berkeley Haas Entrepreneurship Program has founded or been an early stage team member of startups in retail, behavioral health, nonprofit, and big data.
+She served as a mentor for UCSF’s Idea to IPO course and has led winning teams for the Health Tech Forum Codeathon and the San Francisco MedHack 2.0 Hackathon.

 Entrepreneurship Related Centers & Initiatives

 The Berkeley Haas Entrepreneurship Program is a hub for classes, events, and programs that help students get the most out of their time on the Berkeley campus and their proximity to Silicon Valley.
 Programs and activities include the Berkeley Entrepreneurs Forum, with speakers addressing such topics as sustainable food and building innovation economies, and a mentorship program, with insights shared by some 50 mentors, including:

 - Carolin Funk, manager of venture technology, Siemens TTB